 One thing that we need to remember is not to shake our watches aggressively.
 Internal parts of an automatic is very fragile, with the balance wheel pivot the most susceptible to impact and shock damage.

 Aggressively shaking the watch might damage it and costs you hundred of dollars of expensive repair bill.

 If you still insist on shaking your watch to wind it, I suggest to move it moderately with large swing of your arm and keep the watch face parallel to the ground.

 By doing this you won’t put direct impact on the balance wheel pivot and reduce the risk of damaging it.

 How Often Should I Wind My Automatic Watch?

 We’ve learnt that there are some valid reasons to wind our automatic watches.
 We also learnt how to manual wind it.

 The next question is : how often should we wind automatic watch?

-I would say it depends on your watch and how you use it.
+I would say it depends on your watch, how you use it, and who manufactures it.
 If you only have one watch and use it everyday, then you don’t even need to wind it at all.